ufz/ogs/Documentation/ProjectFile/prj/processes/process/jacobian_assembler/CompareJacobians/t_jacobian_assembler.md

-The Jacobian assember whose assembled matrices will be used subsequently in the global equation system.
+The Jacobian assembler whose assembled matrices will be used subsequently in the global equation system.